 Your elderly loved ones are some of the most vulnerable people in your life.
-When you entrust an assisted living facility or nursing home to care for an elderly family member, you expect them to give him the kindness he deserves.
-This is true especially when you consider the cost of a nursing home facility in Hawaii.
-One year in a semi-private room costs almost $120,000.
+When you entrust an assisted living facility or nursing home to care for an elderly family member, you expect them to provide the kindness your loved one deserves.
+This is especially true when you consider the cost of a nursing home facility in Hawaii; one year in a semi-private room costs almost $120,000.

 Understanding Nursing Home Abuse

 According to the American Health Care Association, approximately half of U.S. Citizens will be nursing home residents at some point in their lives.
 This means that nearly everyone will put his or her faith in an assisted living facility or nursing home to care for an elderly loved one or friend.

 Large franchises own over half of the nursing homes in the nation.
 Two-thirds of the nation’s nursing homes are being operated as for-profit businesses.

 Although there are state and federal regulations (Nursing Home Reform Act of 1986) put into place to protect nursing home residents, the unthinkable still occurs.
 These gross violations compromise the well-being, health, and dignity of some of this nation’s most vulnerable citizens.